xemlock/wp-post-thumbnail-endpoint/README.md

     /post_thumbnail/POST_ID/SIZE

-The size provided in the URL must be one of the registered thumbnail size names, i.e. built-in sizes (thumbnail, medium, large) or those added explicitly via `add_image_size()`.
-Unrecognized size names will be ignored, which will result in redirection to the original thumbnail image.
+The size provided in the URL must be one of the registered thumbnail size names, i.e. [built-in sizes](https://codex.wordpress.org/Post_Thumbnails#Thumbnail_Sizes) ("thumbnail", "medium", "large" and "full") or those added explicitly via `add_image_size()`.
+Unrecognized size names will be ignored, which will result in redirection to the original (unresized) image.

 ### Functions